YuanGongND/ltu/README.md

 chmod 777 *
 ./inference.sh
 ```
 The script may output some warnings which can be ignored.
-After the script finishs, it will provide a gradio link for inference, which can be run on a browser of any machine.
-You can also modify the script to run it on local terminal.
+After the script finishes, it will provide a gradio link for inference, which can be run on a browser of any machine.
+You can also modify the script to run it on a local terminal.

 We also provide batch inference script `inference_batch.py`.